David Gareji monastery complex: Delimitation process

-Delimitation and demarcation process between Azerbaijan and Georgia affects the David Gareji Monastery Complex.
+The delimitation and demarcation process between Azerbaijan and Georgia affects the David Gareji Monastery Complex.
 As the complex lies along the borders, it causes a debate between the two nations.
 On May 14, 2019, Deputy Foreign Minister of Azerbaijan Khalaf Khalafov and Deputy Foreign Minister of Georgia Lasha Darsaliya held a meeting in Baku based on the delimitation of the state border between the two countries.
 Following the independence of the two countries, relevant state commissions on delimitation and demarcation of the state border between Azerbaijan and Georgia were established and 11 meetings of the Commission were held so far.
 Within the framework of this process, an agreement was reached on the delimitation of the most part of the Azerbaijani-Georgian border (in total 480 km).
 Currently, a 166 km section including the area that the monastery complex located is the main objective for both countries.
 Because of strong economic and cultural ties between Azerbaijan and Georgia, both countries have peaceful intentions in the determination of borders.
-During a meeting held in Azerbaijan, on 27 February 2019 between President of Georgia, Salome Zurabishvili and the President of Azerbaijan, Ilham Aliyev, both sides clearly emphasized consensus on delimitation process to be done by considering the existing bonds between the two countries.
+During a meeting held in Azerbaijan, on February 27, 2019 between President of Georgia, Salome Zurabishvili and the President of Azerbaijan, Ilham Aliyev, both sides clearly emphasized consensus on delimitation process to be done by considering the existing bonds between the two countries.